reasonset/purebuilder-simply/README.md

 Post script called from generated file list.
 They aren't called by already generated files without generating this time.

+## Blessing

+You can modify Frontmatter with Ruby script with `.pbsimply-bless.rb` file.

+If you want to use it, you should `PureBuilder::BLESS` Proc object in the file.
+It will be called with `PureBuilder::BLESS.call(frontmatter)`.

+This proc will be called with just before generating.
+All system setting values are already set.

+It don't need to return something.
+You can modify frontmatter Hash object directly.

 ## Files

 ### In this repository